Application for PhD

 The pre-requisites to be accepted by the faculty of

-Biology, Chemistry, Pharmacy at the Freie Universität Berlin are laid down in
+Biology, Chemistry, Pharmacy at the Freie Universität Berlin are laid down in the official „rules

-the official „rules for PhD students“ (Promotionsordnung).
-The essential
+for PhD students“ (Promotionsordnung).

-equivalent institution, e.g. Pharmacy, Chemistry, Biology etc. In Pharmacy,
+University or equivalent institution, e.g. Pharmacy, Chemistry, Biology etc. In Pharmacy, it is required to have the final

-it is required to have the final exam at the end of the studies (2.
+exam at the end of the studies (2.
 Staatsexamen).

-It is not required the exam after the pre-registration year
+It is not required the exam after the pre-registration year (Praktisches Jahr) as a

-(Praktisches Jahr) as a pharmacist (3.
+pharmacist (3.
 Staatsexamen).

 The German marks for the final exam range from 1 (best) to 4 (worst).

-Depending on the study, there is a different number of final exams, for the
+Depending on the study, there is a different number

-final mark an average is calculated from the marks achieved in the different
+of final exams, for the final mark an average is calculated from the marks

-examinations.
-For example, in Pharmacy, four final examinations have to be
+achieved in the different examinations.
+For example, in Pharmacy, four final

-taken (subjects: Pharmaceutical Biology, Pharmaceutical Chemistry,
+examinations have to be taken (subjects: Pharmaceutical Biology, Pharmaceutical

-Pharmaceutical Technology and Biotechnology, Pharmacology and Clinical
+Chemistry, Pharmaceutical Technology and Biotechnology, Pharmacology and

-Pharmacy).
+Clinical Pharmacy).

 To be accepted, a mark between 1.00 and 2.50 is required.
 With a mark in this